harshil-rami/OpenSource-LLM-Fine-Tuning/README.md

 This project focuses on **fine-tuning open-source language models** such as **LLaMA**, **Mistral**, and others to adapt them for specific tasks and domains.
 Each fine-tuned model is developed through dedicated experiments contained in various **Jupyter notebooks (`.ipynb`)** within this repository.

-Our primary focus is to explore **multiple fine-tuning use cases** and demonstrate how models can be improved for distinct tasks using **`unclothe`** and other modules.
+Our primary focus is to explore **multiple fine-tuning use cases** and demonstrate how models can be improved for distinct tasks using **`unsloth`** and other modules.
 Whether you're interested in **text generation, summarization, question answering,** or **domain-specific NLP tasks**, this repository provides modular and scalable examples.

 ---